cvrebert/notes/wiki/james-mickens.md

   * "I am not against these JavaScript frameworks. [...]
 However, I will say there are too many JavaScript frameworks.
 Far too many.
 So, what percentage of frameworks do I think should be deleted?
 Roughly 99.7% of them.
 So I guess that in practice, I am against JavaScript frameworks."
   * "We've got a client-side solution.
 We've got a server-side solution.
 We've got a story for mobile.
 And if it doesn't move, we've got a story for stationary objects too."
   * "There is no reason for anything happy to ever happen on the web, ever.
 Every website I've been to has been at least partially massively disappointing."
+  * "So whenever someone comes up to you and says 'Let's add a new feature' [to the web platform], just punch 'em right in the face."
 * [Not Even Close: The State of Computer Security – NDC Oslo, June 2015](https://vimeo.com/135347162)